shecodes-students/kitchen-sessions/README.md

 This is supposed to be a box with handles or leavers or switches on top of it.
 There's one pipe that goes into the box, and two pipes that go out of the box at the other end.
 At the bottom, there is a connection to the kernel.

-The switches or handles or leavers at the top are the program's arguemtns.
+The switches or handles or leavers at the top are the program's arguments.
 Imagine this to be a panel where you can configure how the box should behave.
 The pipe that goes into the box is `stdin` and the two pipes leading out of it are `stdout` and `stderr`.
 Imagine such a box for each UNIX program.
 You can connect the `stdout` (or `stderr`) of one program to the `stdin` of another (thats _piping_), or you can redirect one of those channels to come from, or go to, a file. (that's _redirecting_).
 Each command might interact with the file system or network through the kernel.

 In the world of UNIX, most problems are solved by choosing the right boxes, connecting them in a certain fashion and finding the right combination of arguments for each one.